-1 Data provided by HiFyre IQ as at April 25, 2024.
+&lt;sup>1 HiFyre IQ as at October 23, 2024.

 Distribution

 Given the current provincial legislative framework in Canada, we have pursued a multifaceted strategy to gain access to Canadian consumers.
 This includes supply arrangements with provincial control boards and distributors, medical cannabis sales channels and strong relationships with major Canadian retailers.
 The Company's sales are supported by an internal sales team.